 In this thesis, we propose a new trajectory simplification mechanism called Direction-Preserving Trajectory Simplification (DPTS) such that the direction information loss due to the simplification process is bounded.
-Within DPTS, we propose a direction-based measurement $E_d$ , which is new and is defined to measure the error of a simplified trajectory in terms of the direction information.
-Let T be a trajectory and T' be a simplification of T. The error (or simplification error) of T' under $E_d$ , denoted by $\epsilon(T')$ , is equal to the maximum angular difference between the direction of the movement during each time period in T and the direction of the movement during the same time period in T'.
-Then, the problem of DPTS is to simplify a given trajectory such that its size is minimized and its incurred simplification error (i.e., $\epsilon(T')$ ) is bounded by a given error tolerance $\epsilon_t$ where $\epsilon_t \in [0, \pi)$ .
+Within DPTS, we propose a directionbased measurement $E_d$ , which is new and is defined to measure the error of a simplified trajectory in terms of the direction information.
+Let T be a trajectory and T'be a simplification of T. The error (or simplification error) of T' under $E_d$ , denoted by $\epsilon(T')$ , is equal to the maximum angular difference between the direction of the movement during each time period in T and the direction of the movement during the same time period in T'.
+Then, the problem we study within DPTS, called the Min-Size problem, is to simplify a given trajectory such that its size is minimized and its incurred simplification error (i.e., $\epsilon(T')$ ) is bounded by a given error tolerance $\epsilon_t$ where $\epsilon_t \in [0, \pi)$ .